 Coffee House Press (CHP) is a respected literary press with a great reputation.
-They are only open for short submission periods every year in March and September.
+They are only open for short submission periods.
+You have to sign up to be notified of the next submission period on their website.
 These periods are capped at 300 submissions, so submit early.
-During the last open period they had reached 300 submissions on the third day.
+During the last open period they had reached 300 submissions on the first.
 Coffee House Press publishes emerging and midcareer authors.
 They do not focus on bestsellers, but their books are often taught in academic settings and available in libraries and independent bookstores.